suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Using the previous example with a slot size of 64 KiB, the sector size 4096 bytes and the AES plaintext block size of 16 byte requires IVs from 0 to 255 in the first sector and 16 * 256 IVs for the remaining sectors in the slot.

+In our example, we assume the slot size of a specific flash controller on an IoT device is 64 KiB, the sector size 4096 bytes (4 KiB) and an AES plaintext block size of 16 bytes, the IVs range from 0 to 255 in the first sector, and 16 * 256 IVs are required for the remaining sectors in the slot.

 ~~~ aasvg
          IV1            IV2